-Section 302.08 Post-Accident Tests

-Covered employees operating a CMV shall be subject to post accident drug and alcohol testing when involved in an accident that involves a fatality.
-In addition to the operator of the CMV, any other covered employee whose performance could have contributed to an accident involving a fatality shall be subject to a post-accident drug and alcohol test.
-A Fort Bend County official shall determine the employee(s) who are subject to testing based on the best available information.
+Section 303.08 Post-Accident Tests Covered employees shall be subject to post accident drug and alcohol testing when involved in an accident that involves a fatality.
+A DOT post-accident drug and alcohol test shall be required of the covered employee(s) operating the public transportation vehicle, and may be required of any other covered employee whose performance could have in any way contributed to the accident.
+A County official shall determine the employee(s) subject to testing using the best information available at the time, and testing shall be conducted as soon as practicable.